thislight/away/wiki/usage.md

 ````

 ### Fireline
 Fireline is a small helper library to deal with watcher.
-It provides a callable table can call all functions in it directly.
+It provides a callable table can call all functions in it directly. *new in 0.1.0*
 ````lua
 local fireline = require("away").fireline
 local fl = fireline.create()